MALTA (EU) RESIDENCY & CITIZENSHIP

 Because Malta allows dual citizenship, most applicants retain the citizenship of their home country in addition to receiving a second passport from Malta (EU).
 There is no requirement for Malta citizens to live in Malta once citizenship has been received.
 The Malta passport is rated as one of the most valuable passports in the world.

-The time to process an application for Malta citizenship and start to receive citizenship benefits takes between 12 to 18 months, with Malta residency received in about two to three weeks after starting the citizenship application procedure.
+The time to process an application for Malta citizenship and start to receive citizenship benefits takes between 12 to 16 months.

 Benefits of Malta citizenship include: